iterative/dvc.org/content/docs/command-reference/init.md

 (monorepo).
 In this case `dvc init --subdir` can be run in one or many sub-projects to mitigate the issues of initializing in the Git repository root:

-- Repository maintainers might not allow extra `.dvc` top level directory, especially if DVC is being used by a small number of sub-projects.
+- Repository maintainers might not allow extra `.dvc/` top level directory, especially if DVC is being used by a small number of sub-projects.

 - Not enough isolation/granularity - DVC config, cache, and other files are